 - use of single and double quotes, apostrophes, hyphens, dashes, and parentheses

-- spacing between words (not too much and not toolittle), between paragraphs, and between written areas and tables, graphs, charts, and images
+- spacing between words, between paragraphs, and between written areas and tables, graphs, charts, and images

 - citation of sources